JoshuaJose978/simple_Poetry_generator/README.md

 # simple_Poetry_generator
-Uses NLP to make a model that generates poetic texts using data set that contains works of Shakespeare.
+Uses Neural Networks especially LSTM to make a model that generates poetic texts using data set that contains works of Shakespeare.
 Implemented in Python using TensorFlow.